 Paco snorted: “You weren’t short: you were invisible!
 Hey, we don’t have to go out to the fields until seven.
 Let’s walk on the shore.”

 We’re blessed that we made our difficult crossing to America safely and that we got here at all, and that we haven’t been caught and sent back.
 But, I understand now why sometimes I must buy a candle and light it and why I must pray.
 I always pray.
-I also always, here in the North, wear mis zapatos, my shoes, even on the sand.
+Here in the North, besides praying, I always wear mis zapatos, my shoes, even when I’m walking on the sand.
 Maybe they will keep me safe, and get me home someday, as a man.